Gygrfynhvfcddeft/Eaglercraft-Server-Paper/README.md

 ```bash
 ./run.sh
 ```
-To connect to your new
+To connect to your new server, you need to make a port if it didn't automatically make it Next to terminal, it should say *port* and click on it The port should be 25565, the default port of a Minecraft Server If there isnt any port then click on *add port* then type in **25565**